suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 Reproducible ML does not come in easy.
 A wise man once said:
 > When you want something, all the universe conspires in helping you to achieve it. <sub>- [The Alchemist] by Paulo Coelho</sub>

-But when it comes to Reproducible ML its quite the contrary.
+But when it comes to reproducible ML its quite the contrary.
 Every single resource and techniques (Hardware, Software, Algorithms, Process & Practice, Data) needed to realize ML poses some kind of challenge in meeting reproducibility (see figure 6).

 <!-- {: .oversized} -->
 > ![](/images/reproducible-challenge.jpeg)
 *Figure 6: Overview of challenges in reproducibile ML*

 ### 1. Hardware

+Complex computation needed by ML operation now a days runs in order of giga/tera floating point operations (GFLOPS/TFLOPS).
+ML algorithms are quite data and compute hungry, thus needing high parallelism and multiple CPUs to complete in reasonable time frame.

 ### 2. Software